 Whether you’re concerned about an area of skin which you think is Herpes or want to understand whether you’ve been exposed to Herpes in the past, we offer two types of tests to help you find these answers.

-Testing for Herpes is available in both our Birmingham & Leicestershire clinics, with nurses and doctors specialising in the field of sexual health.
+Testing for Herpes is available in all of our clinics, with nurses and doctors specialising in the field of sexual health.

 Same day appointments